 Getting a Mortgage on Maternity Leave

-Welcoming a baby into the world is a moment of pure joy - but it also brings practical considerations, like whether your current housing space is sufficient.
-For many parents-to-be, maternity leave introduces an added layer of financial uncertainty, which can feel daunting when exploring mortgage options.
+Welcoming a baby into the world is pure joy, but it also brings some considerations like whether your current housing space is sufficient.
+For many parents to be, maternity leave introduces an added layer of financial uncertainty, which feels daunting when exploring mortgage options.

-While it’s true that some lenders may approach applications from those on maternity leave with caution, getting a mortgage during this time is far from impossible.
-With the right guidance and preparation, you can find options which align with your needs and budget.
+Despite it being true that some lenders approach applications from those on maternity leave with caution, getting a mortgage, or remortgaging for that matter, during this time is far from impossible.
+With the right guidance and prep, you’re sure to find options which align with your needs and budget.

-In this guide, we’ll look into how maternity leave can influence your mortgage eligibility, what factors lenders consider, and actionable steps to help you secure an affordable deal tailored to your circumstances.
+In this guide, we’ll look into how maternity leave influences your mortgage eligibility, what factors lenders consider, and steps you can take to secure an affordable deal tailored to your circumstances.
 We will cover:

 How does being on maternity leave affect your mortgage application?